hathibelagal-dev/instantpolyglot/docs/eng/Luxembourgish.md

 **Ech gi muer an d'Ville faire du shopping.**
 (I'm going to the city to do some shopping tomorrow.)

-Here, "Ville" (city) and "faire du shopping" (to go shopping) are French phrases inserted into a Luxembourgish sentence.
+Here, “Ville” (city) and “faire du shopping” (to go shopping) are French phrases inserted into a Luxembourgish sentence.

 ## Phonological processes